-The Bedford Community Health Foundation offers over seven types of scholarships for individuals pursuing certification, degrees and advanced degrees in the fields of health care, health education, and health administration.
+The Bedford Community Health Foundation offers a variety of scholarships for individuals pursuing certification, degrees and advanced degrees in the fields of health care, health education, and health administration.
 The scholarship program does not fund the first year of general education courses in a four-year degree program.
 Applicants must be residents of the Town or County of Bedford and are strongly encouraged (in some cases required) to practice their skills in the area following course completion.
 The Foundation works closely with education facilities as well as local employers to help students and to retain trained healthcare providers for our community.
 For questions about the program or application procedures, email email@example.com or call 540.586.5292.

 Scholarship Criteria,Requirements and Application Process

+The application deadline for those seeking the first two types of funding is June 1st.
 Foundation scholarships are designed to assist full-time nursing students, nurses who are employed and seeking additional education, full-time allied health students, working health providers wanting to specialize and high school students enrolled in the Governor’s Health Academy at Bedford Science & Technology Center.

 A student must be a resident of the Town or County of Bedford, be enrolled in an approved program of study, maintain a “C” average or above and commit to actively pursuing employment in the area upon course completion.
 The student must also complete and submit an application based on the student’s education level and course of study.
 The applications are 1) Allied Health/Graduate/Maxwell Dudley Davidson, 2) Boyes Scholarship (specializing in gerontology or related field) and 3) CNA/PN/Governor’s Health Academy.